Bengin Ahmad

-Bengin Ahmad (بنكين أحمد; Bengîn Ehmed) is a Syrian Kurdish photographer and creative director, known for his candid photographs of Horse & Equine, Architecture and also Portrait.
-He obtained a Crown Distinction at the Global Photographic Union (GPU).
+Bengin Ahmad (بنكين أحمد; Bengîn Ehmed) is a Syrian Kurdish photographer and creative director, known for his candid images of horses and equine subjects, architecture and portraiture.
+He holds a Crown Distinction from the Global Photographic Union (GPU).

 Biography

-Bengin Ahmad was born in Aleppo city in a Kurdish family, where he explored the arts of diverse ethnicities and cultures of Aleppo people and Syrians.
-These aesthetics created his passion for digital art, graphic design, animation and filmmaking in addition to photography.
-He studied Geological Sciences at The University of Aleppo before moving to Dubai, United Arab Emirates where he worked as a creative director and continued his studies in Business Management.
-Since 2011 he has lived and worked both in Germany and Dubai, United Arab Emirates.
+Bengin Ahmad was born in Aleppo into a Kurdish family, where he was exposed to the arts of the city's diverse ethnicities and cultures.
+These early experiences fostered his passion for digital art, graphic design, animation, filmmaking and photography.
+He studied Geological Sciences at the University of Aleppo before moving to Dubai, United Arab Emirates, where he worked as a creative director and continued his studies in Business Management.
+Since 2011, he has lived and worked in both Germany and Dubai.

 Photography

-In 2007, Ahmad has started his journey in photography.
-Aleppo's old streets, the city's citadel and people's portraits from different Syrian ethnicities were his first photography subjects.
+Ahmad began his journey in photography in 2007.
+The old streets of Aleppo, the city's citadel and portraits of people from different Syrian ethnicities were among his earliest subjects.

 In 2009, he held his first solo photography exhibition in Aleppo.
-Since then he has obtained the Crown 1 distinction from the Global Photographic Union – GPU.
+He has since obtained the Crown 1 distinction from the Global Photographic Union (GPU).

-His works have also been published by ABC News, The London Magazine, HuffPost, United Nations Regional Information Centre (UNIRC), BBC, Reason, Samsung C&T Corporation, and ArchDaily.
+His work has also been published by ABC News, The London Magazine, HuffPost, United Nations Regional Information Centre (UNIRC), the BBC, Reason, Samsung C&T Corporation, and ArchDaily.

-On 28 Feb 2024, Ahmad participated in Xposure International Photography Festival in Sharjah, United Arab Emirates, he exhibited 21 horse photography artworks in his exhibition "Freedom Horses of Kurdistan".
+On 28 February 2024, Ahmad participated in the Xposure International Photography Festival in Sharjah, United Arab Emirates, where he exhibited 21 equine photographs in his show "Freedom Horses of Kurdistan".